Teaching at Houghton

 Houghton Library welcomes classes working with our collections.
 Our Seminar Rooms, on the second floor of Houghton Library, may be reserved for instructors wishing to bring a class to consult Houghton material as a group.
-We can accommodate fifteen adult students per session between the hours of 9:30 am and 4:30 pm on weekdays throughout the year.
-We are sometimes able to make special arrangements for class meetings outside of these hours.
+We can accommodate sixteen adult students per session between the hours of 9:30 am and 4:30 pm on weekdays throughout the year.
+We are sometimes able to make special arrangements for larger classes and for meetings outside of these hours.

 To request a class visit, please enter the Special Collections and Archives Class Request Tool by clicking the image below.